 Their findings were published in the journal Appetite.

-The consumption of unhealthful foods is on the rise around the world, which is contributing to the more than
+The consumption of unhealthful foods is on the rise around the world, which is contributing to the more than 1.9 billion adults who are overweight globally.

 Among children in the United States, more than 27 percent of calories each day come from snacks, including salted snacks, candy, desserts, and sweetened beverages.
 This could have hazardous consequences for their health.